Mutuku-Mutua/project/README.md

 ##Technologies this app was build on pure HTML and javascript and style with css.

-##License This project is licensed under MIT license.
+##License :This project is licensed under MIT license.

 ##Author Mutuku Mutua